Mermade/openapi-lint-vscode/README.md

 ## Coming soon

-* Conversion from OAS (Swagger) 2.0 to OAS 3.0.0
-* Validation and linting with optional resolution
+* Validation, linting and conversion with external `$ref` resolution
-* Snippets (minimal lintable JSON and YAML documents)
+* More snippets (minimal lintable JSON and YAML documents)

 ## Screenshots